 Simultaneously with the sale of securities to funds affiliated with the Deerfield Affiliates, on April 15, 2008, we entered into the FARA, an Option and Put Agreement, or the OPA, and a Security Agreement with Deerfield Sub, a newly incorporated subsidiary of Deerfield Management Company L.P.
 We also entered into a Security Agreement with the shareholders of Deerfield Sub.
-Under the terms of the FARA, Deerfield Sub will provide funding paid as installments, one of which was received after the closing of the transaction, with the remainder continuing quarterly for 5 remaining quarters.
+Under the terms of the FARA, Deerfield Sub made \$3.3 million payments to us in April and August 2008 and will make four quarterly payments of approximately \$3.3 million thereafter.
 As part of the funding arrangement, we have agreed to continue our development of avanafil, our oral PDE5i for Deerfield Sub.
 The FARA also provides that we will pay royalties on the net MUSE sales on a quarterly basis.
 Under the FARA, the royalty payments continue for 10 years.
 There are no minimum royalties due, however, we have agreed to maintain the promotion of MUSE consistent with our prior efforts.
 The OPA provides that we may purchase all the outstanding shares of Deerfield Sub, thus ending any further royalty payments.
 The OPA allows for the purchase of the shares of Deerfield Sub by us for \$23 million on a net basis through the first three years and \$26 million net from the third to fourth year.
 The purchase amounts are net of the \$2 million premium paid to Deerfield Affiliates for the call option.
 We have no ability to repurchase the shares after the fourth year.
 The OPA provides that Deerfield Affiliates can force a sale of the shares of Deerfield Sub to us beginning after the third year through the tenth year.
-The timing on the sale of the shares could be accelerated under certain conditions including a change-in-control, sale of MUSE or avanafil, sale of major assets and the sale of securities in a transaction or a series of related transactions by us that exceed 20% of our outstanding common stock at the date the OPA was signed if at the time of the sale our market capitalization is below \$300 million (each, a Major Transaction).
+The timing on the sale of the shares could be accelerated under certain conditions including a change-incontrol, sale of MUSE or avanafil, sale of major assets and the sale of securities in a transaction or a series of related transactions by us that exceed 20% of our outstanding common stock at the date the OPA was signed if at the time of the sale our market capitalization is below \$300 million (each, a Major Transaction).
 Under these conditions, the cost of the shares of Deerfield Sub would be \$23 million before the third anniversary and \$26 million from the third to tenth anniversary.
 The sale of the shares of Deerfield Sub could also accelerate if our cash, cash equivalents and available for sale securities falls below \$15 million or our market capitalization falls below \$50 million.
 As security for the payment of royalties we have pledged certain unencumbered MUSE and avanafil assets to Deerfield Sub.
 As security for the payment under the forced purchase of shares of Deerfield Sub to us, we have pledged certain unencumbered MUSE and avanafil assets to Deerfield Affiliates.